 That includes the amazing nurses.
 They are so kind and skilled, every one of them.
 And I can’t forget the wonderful Michael Judd, my Physical Therapist, who got me from surgery to walking so fast it made my head spin (in a good way).
 Michael pushed me to do the work that needed to be done, but he did it with such inspirational kindness and understanding.
 I just can’t say enough about the entire Lakewood Joint Connection Program.

 If I still lived in England, there’s no way I would have received the level of care and talent that I got at Lakewood Health.
 Tim Rice, Lakewood’s CEO and as positive a leader as I’ve ever met, has truly built a health care oasis right here on a Minnesota prairie.
 Even if I was in a big U.S. city, I cannot fathom a better hospital or team than the one that exists at Lakewood – just down the road from my home.

 Since getting both of my knees restored to feeling like they’re 20-ish again, I’m able to take those long walks that I adore – whether at our summer lake place near Park Rapids or while wintering in Tarpon Springs, Florida.
 I even maintain my active career at Narcel Open Door – an international academic exchange program for the world’s youth.
 Not bad for a 71-year old, eh?

-Most importantly, I’ve become an evangelist for anyone I meet who’s experiencing joint pain that’s affecting the way they live their lives.
+Most importantly, I’ve become an evangelist for anyone I meet who are experiencing joint pain that’s affecting the way they live their lives.
 I tell them, “Go see the amazing Joint Connection people at Lakewood Health.
 They will change your life.”